mirumee/ariadne-website/docs/apollo-federation.md

 }
 ```

-Our goal is to add a connection between them and combine the above services into a single graph.
+Our goal is to add a connection between each of them and combine the above services into a single graph.

-First of all, we need to add the `@key` directive to a type's definition to allow other services to refer to it or extend that type.
-This directive tells other services which fields to use to uniquely identify a particular instance of the type.
+First of all, we need to add the `@key` directive to a type's definition as to allow other services to refer to it, or extend that type.
+This directive tells other services which fields to use in order to uniquely identify a particular instance of the type.

-In our case we should add it to the `User`, `Review` and `Product` types:
+In our case, we should add it to the `User`, `Review` and `Product` types:

 ```graphql
 type User @key(fields: "email") {